 - Table tennis

-- Playroom (books, Lego, a train set, toy cars, Sticklebricks, a dolls' house, DVDs, jigsaws and board games)
+- Playroom (books, Lego, a train set, toy cars, Sticklebricks, a dolls' house, DVDs, jigsaws, board games and an X Box)

 - Boutique Hotel

 - 15 apartments for 2-5

 - All ages welcome

 - Indoor Pool